JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

   > even if other requested JVM arguments are different, this daemon will be reused instead of starting a new one.
   >
   {style="note"}

-* If the `Xmx` argument is not specified, the Kotlin daemon will inherit it from the Gradle daemon.
+If the following arguments aren't specified, the Kotlin daemon inherits them from the Gradle daemon:

+* `-Xmx`
+* `-XX:MaxMetaspaceSize`
+* `-XX:ReservedCodeCacheSize`.
+If not specified or inherited, the default value is `320m`.

+The Kotlin daemon has the following default JVM arguments:
+* `-XX:UseParallelGC`.
+This argument is only applied if no other garbage collector is specified.
+* `-ea`
+* `-XX:+UseCodeCacheFlushing`
+* `-Djava.awt.headless=true`
+* `-D{java.servername.property}={localhostip}`
+* `--add-exports=java.base/sun.nio.ch=ALL-UNNAMED`.
+This argument is only applied for JDK versions 16 or higher.

+> The list of default JVM arguments for the Kotlin daemon may vary between versions.
+You can use a tool like [VisualVM](https://visualvm.github.io/) to check the actual settings of a running JVM process, like the Kotlin daemon.
+>
+{style="note"}

 ## Rolling back to the previous compiler